 UPDATE wp_posts SET post_type = 'post' WHERE post_type = 'page'

 The main limitation from using the above SQL command is that all pages would be converted into posts but would not have a category attached to them i.e. the post would be uncategorized.

 Here is a great simple easy plugin which can help you change to posts to pages, or pages to posts, work with latest WordPress version, that’s pTypeConverter.

 With the help of pTypeConverter, you can converts post types from one to another easily, that means no matter you want to change post to page or page to post, this plugin can do for you.
 This free WordPress plugin pTypeConverter allows you to easily convert any post type of a certain post to another in an easy to use interface.
 The plugin will let you change posts to pages and vice versa at the click of a button.
 It is WordPress 3.0 ready too so allows you to change posts into pages, attachments, revisions and navigation items.
 A pTypeConverter role capability prevents unwanted users from converting pages (i.e. only Administrators and Editors have this ability to begin with), which can be adjusted by using a Role Manager plugin.
-Enjoy.can I change a page to a post in word ress,wordpress change page type,wordpress change page to post in,wordpress change page to post,WORD PRESS CHANGE POST TO A PAGE,How to change a post to a page in WordPress,convert all pages to posts in wordspress,changing posts to pages in WordPress,change wp posts to pages,change wordpress post to page,change wordpress post tio page,change page to post wordpress,wordpress change post to page
+Enjoy.wordpress change post to a page,can I change a page to a post in word ress,wordpress change page type,wordpress change page to post in,wordpress change page to post,wordpress change a page to a post,WORD PRESS CHANGE POST TO A PAGE,How to change a post to a page in WordPress,convert all pages to posts in wordspress,change wp posts to pages,change wordpress post to page,change wordpress post tio page,change page to post wordpress,wordpress change post to page

 Here is a very good news for all ithemes builder theme users and future users who want to buy ithemes premium WordPress themes, because Responsive is Coming to iThemes Builder!